Davos Ski Resort Switzerland

 Top Tips for Davos Ski Resort

-- Durning the winter period, the Davos-Klosters Guest Card provides free use of local buses and trains, as well as other discounts.
+- During the winter period, the Davos-Klosters Guest Card provides free use of local buses and trains, as well as other discounts.

 - Check with your hotel to see if they are doing any deals with ski passes, as sometimes you can get a discount or even a free pass.